Employment tribunals: Your journey as a claimant

 Deciding to make a tribunal claim is a challenging step in anyone’s life, particularly given that you are already trying to cope with having been treated badly or unfairly at work.

 In our introductory guide to employment tribunals, we set out nine really important questions that you need to ask yourself before you finally decide that you want to make an employment tribunal claim.
 Of those, we highlight the following two as particularly important:

 1) Have you made serious attempts to reach an informal settlement with your employer and can you prove this to a tribunal (they will want to know)?

 2) Do you still have enough time to submit a claim, given that there is a very strict time limit for submission (3 months less one day from the date(s) that the incident(s) you want to claim for took place?

-(See Introduction to tribunals for more.)
+(See our tribunals overview for more.)